August 1, 2016

-August 1, 2018 – The Government of Alberta creates the Upper Red Deer River Special Bison Area to serve as a buffer area for free-roaming plains bison.
+On August 1, the Government of Alberta creates the Upper Red Deer River Special Bison Area to serve as a buffer area for free-roaming plains bison.
 Located approximately 60 km west of Sundre, the Upper Red Deer River Special Bison Area totals over 239 km2, fully encompassing the Ya Ha Tinda Ranch, allowing wildlife officers to protect and redirect bison that may have veered too far from home.

-February 2017 – In early February, a plains bison herd of 16 individuals is reintroduced to a “soft-release” pasture in Panther Valley in Banff National Park.
+In February, in early February, a plains bison herd of 16 individuals is reintroduced to a “soft-release” pasture in Panther Valley in Banff National Park.
 The herd is expected to stay for 16 months and in the summer of 2018 released into a 1,200km2 area on the eastern edge of the park.

 “Parks Canada will conduct targeted surveys for rare and sensitive plants in the reintroduction zone in 2017″; “Parks Canada proposes to conduct this pilot project with a commitment to ongoing performance assessment and an in-depth 5 year evaluation to determine the feasibility-of and goals for longer-term bison restoration”; “Parks Canada continues to work closely with Alberta provincial counterparts to ensure there is agreement on how to manage bison in transboundary areas.”

-November 2016 – The Banff Bison Reintroduction Project’s Detailed Environmental Impact Assessment comes out for public comment.
+In November 2016, the Banff Bison Reintroduction Project’s Detailed Environmental Impact Assessment comes out for public comment.
 If the project receives public support, 12 pregnant two-year old cows and 4 two-year old bulls will be introduced to an 18-ha, enclosed ‘soft-release’ pasture in February 2017.
 Calving is known to bond bison to a particular place so they will be less likely to escape.